 - 0% on purchases – All purchases made in the first year of being a cardholder are interest-free.
 While it may not be a good idea to add to any existing debts, 0% interest on new purchases may provide the cardholder with additional financial flexibility.

 Although the Lloyds Bank Platinum Low Fee 0% Balance Transfer Card offers a number of positives for consumers, here are a few downsides to the card which could be improved.

-The 24-month 0% interest period on balance transfers is not the longest available on the market.
+The 22-month 0% interest period on balance transfers is not the longest available on the market.
 Longer periods are available elsewhere, and an interest-free period that long could provide additional breathing space for consumers seeking to cut interest costs over the next couple of years.
 However, in order to obtain a longer 0% interest period on balance transfers, higher transfer fees are often required.
-This dilutes the appeal of an additional four-month period to some degree.
+This dilutes the appeal of an additional few months to some degree.

 Applications for the card can be made online, in branch, or by phone.
 Details such as previous addresses (if you have lived in your current home for less than three years), annual income, and any current credit or store cards will be needed, as well as information such as outgoings and employment status.
 Overall, the online application process takes around 10 minutes, with a decision made in half that time.

 Is the Lloyds Bank Platinum Low Fee 0% Balance Transfer Card right for you?

 The card’s 0% interest period on balance transfers is its main selling point.
 As the earlier example showed, it could save an individual a significant sum of money in interest payments over the 22-month period.
 Alongside this, the rebate for half of the transfer fee in the first 90 days, and the 0% interest rate on purchases in the first 12 months, make the card even more appealing.
 While there are some drawbacks, such as no transfer-fee rebate after the first 90 days, the card does provide the opportunity for users to clear their debts more easily over a 22-month time period.